clpi/div.is/README.md

 - [ ] set up sqlx parts for postgres, automate postgres deployment/migrations/etc
 - [ ] implement cookie sessions with OAuth2 instead of JWT
 - [ ] generate kubernetes YML file for podman containerized deploy
-- [ ] make ansible-playbook build and deploy to digitalocean
+- [X] make ansible-playbook build and deploy to digitalocean
-- [ ] make minimal but functional dockerfiles for backend, frontend, and postgres db
+- [X] make minimal but functional dockerfiles for backend, frontend, and postgres db
+- [ ] reconfigure sqlx/restructure queries/schema for postgres after setting up pg deployment
+- [ ] add record CRUD functionality + display on frontend
+- [ ] add entry CRUD funcitonality + display on frontend
+- [ ] currently need to look into exposig networking ports and pod networking for podman, so just run each container separately
+- [ ] get rust backend build to work properly
+- [ ] figure out routing with pods / routing on instance for subdomain configuration (using traefik?)
+- [ ] create yew parallel site (skeletal) for testing
+- [ ] set up api credentials (for mobile app, other users, etc.)
+- [ ] set up redis db dockerfile
+- [ ] set up fetch calls on client side to be called from express or otherwise to be called more elegantly and dynamically (api not on port 3001)
+- [ ] set up postgres db migration automation